access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 openstack project create --description "<A good description here>" <project name>
 ```

 In OpenStack, you don't simply add a user to a project.
 There needs to be a role associaction created, associating the user and the project.
-The role itself can be a priviledged user or standard user.
+The role itself can be a privileged user or standard user.
 If you don't have a standard user role created, you can create one with:
 ``` bash
 openstack role create <role name>
 ```